tarangpatel/whatilove/_posts/2023-02-15-gaga-over-chatgpt.markdown

 ### Tech debt

-Many software products have a huge problem of mounting [**tech debt](https://en.wikipedia.org/wiki/Technical_debt)**.
+Many software products have a huge problem of mounting [tech debt](https://en.wikipedia.org/wiki/Technical_debt).
 This is inevitable due to the complex hierarchy of decision-making and the urgency to lead the market to capture the customers.

 AI can help reduce tech debt by apply some of the above processes or can help developers focus on resolving tech debt which they never got a chance to do so.